smarie/python-pyfields/docs/index.md

 #### Value validation

-You can add value (and type) validation to a field by providing `validators`. `pyfields` relies on `valid8` for validation, so the supported syntax is the same:
+You can add value (and type) validation to a field by providing `validators`. `pyfields` relies on `valid8` for validation, so the basic definition of a validation function is the same: it should be a `<callable>` with signature `f(value)`, returning `True` or `None` in case of success.

+A validator consists in a base validation function, with an optional error message and an optional failure type.
+To specify all these elements, the supported syntax is the same than in `valid8`:

  - For a single validator, either provide a `<callable>` or a tuple `(<callable>, <error_msg>)`, `(<callable>, <failure_type>)` or `(<callable>, <error_msg>, <failure_type>)`.
 See [here](https://smarie.github.io/python-valid8/validation_funcs/c_simple_syntax/#1-one-validation-function) for details.

  - For several validators, either provide a list or a dictionary.
 See [here](https://smarie.github.io/python-valid8/validation_funcs/c_simple_syntax/#2-several-validation-functions) for details.

-For example:
+An example is probably better to picture this:

 ```python
 from mini_lambda import x